Jackk81524/sweat-social/README.md

 Our mission is to create a social-driven fitness platform that enhances user motivation through community engagement.
 Key features include:

-Authentication: Users securely sign in and access the app via Firebase authentication.
+**Authentication**: Users securely sign in and access the app via Firebase authentication.

 **Workout Logging**: Real-time logging of workouts with intuitive input mechanisms for exercises, sets, and tracking progress.